PeerBrain/server/README.md

-# Peerbrain Server
+# Peer Brain Server

-*This code repository holds the server component of the Peerbrain Social Network App*
+*This repository holds the server component of the Peer Brain social network app.*

 ---

 ## Installation

 - Clone the repository to your Linux Server